maame-deveer/existingdev/_posts/2024-03-11-getting-started-with-rust.md

 <a href="helloworld"></a>
 ## Hello World

 <div align="justify">Like every other programming language out there, we always start learning with a very simple Hello World! console application.
 I suggest creating a directory where you store all your project folders.
-I have one in documents named rust and that's where i store all the projects and exercises i complete from the learning resource i use.</div>

-* So now in your main directory create a folder called hello_world and open it using your ide of choice.
-* Then create a file called main.rs, open the file and enter the following code:
+I have one in documents named rust and that's where i store all the projects and exercises i complete from the learning resource i use.
+So now in your main directory create a folder called hello_world and open it using your ide of choice.
+Then create a file called main.rs, open the file and enter the following code:</div>

 ```rust
 fn main() {